-UCS is an exempt charity within the meaning of schedule 2 of the Charities Act 1993 as amended by the Charities Act 2006 and as such is a charity within the meaning of section 506(1) of the Income and Corporation Taxes Act 1988 (ICTA 1988).
-Accordingly, UCS is exempt from taxation in respect of income or capital gains received within categories covered by section 505 of ICTA 1988 or section 256 of the Taxation of Chargeable Gains Act 1992, to the extent that such income or gains are applied to exclusively charitable purposes.
+UCS is an exempt charity within the meaning of schedule 3 of the Charities Act 2011 and is considered to pass the test set out in Paragraph 1 Schedule 6 Finance Act 2010 and therefore it meets the definition of a charitable company for UK corporation tax purposes.
+Accordingly, UCS is exempt from taxation in respect of income or capital gains received within categories covered by section 287 CTA 2009 and section 471, and 478-488 CTA 2010 or section 256 of the Taxation of Chargeable Gains Act 1992, to the extent that such income or gains are applied to exclusively charitable purposes.
 UCS receives no similar exemption in respect of value added tax.
 Irrecoverable value added tax on inputs is included in the costs of such inputs.
 Any irrecoverable VAT allocated to tangible fixed assets is included in their cost.